Explore The Possibility To Upgrade Your House COMFORTABLY!

 You are required to submit an application form together with the relevant supporting documents.
-The Residential Property Advisory Committee will consider the application and thereafter make its recommendations to the Minister for Law.
+The Residential Property Advisory Committee will consider the application and after that, make its recommendations to the Minister for Law.

-The application takes approximately 3 months to process.
+The application takes roughly three months to process.